 In simple terms, if we compare “one-stop” to “bus rides”, then the container is the bus and the cargo above is the passenger.
-They may just occupy a few seats or cubes and then come to the destination with the bus. ,Malaysia.
+They may just occupy a few seats or cubes and then come to the destination with the bus.
 However, there is a special passenger in this process, that is, “tax refund goods.”
 Some of these “tax rebates” cannot catch “one-stop” buses.
 They can only use the same bus with other “tax refund goods”.
 In other words, the two cannot be mixed together.

-In other words, instead of using a public bus, they chose a private taxi.
+In other words, instead of using public bus, they chose a private taxi.
 In the case of bulk cargo, the cost of this transportation method is several times that of “one-stop”.
 As a result, the tax refund is reduced, but the importer must pay high transportation fees.

-So what’s the solution to this situation?
+So what is the solution to this situation?

 In fact, there is a third option, which is to find a freight company that has a “refund cabinet”, and the “tax return counter” is like a bus that only picks up special VIPs.
 This cabinet specializes in tax refunds, allowing manufacturers to claim 17% of their refunds.
 Export tax rebates can also be imported at low cost.
 Although this kind of tax refund counter is relatively small, it can still be found.
 Therefore, after we learned this information and later met the manufacturers who insisted on tax rebates, we knew that we must use the third option to reduce our costs.

 If you read this article and it is useful to you, please share it with your friends.
 “Export tax rebates” series is divided into three parts to explain, please stay tuned for the second and third part, true understanding about “export tax rebate” brings unimaginable changes to your import career